 What is the method of science?
 This booklet of simple experiments is a small and partial introduction towards understanding the method of science.
 You can do each and every experiment yourself.
-You can questions like, 'Is the pin upright, or upside down?', 'Why did the arrow reverse?'.
+Is the pin upright, or upside down ?
 What we see must be examined carefully and critically.
 Logical sounding arguments may not be correct.
 But by questioning and critical thinking, we can step by step arrive at reliable understanding.

-Scientific method is asking 'Why?', always! and by all ways.
+Scientific method is asking 'Why?', always, and all ways.